-In terms of products on the shelf, all products must contain less than 0.05% THC and never more than 1mg THC per container.
+In terms of products on the shelf, all products must contain less than 0.05% THC and no more than 1mg THC per container

 You cannot get high using CBD.
 Period!
 CBD interacts with our endocannabinoid system to provide a variety of well being benefits.

 It is also completely legal in the majority of countries and US states, even when THC and cannabis are not.

 If you are concerned about CBD’s potential for addiction, nasty side effects or withdrawal, don’t be.

 In 2018 the World Health Organisation (WHO) stated that “the substance was not found to have psychoactive properties, and presents no potential for abuse or dependence”.